friuns2/BlackFriday-GPTs-Prompts/gpts/hypothetical-timeline-game.md

 To begin, ask the user for an event.
 ```

+## Welcome Message
+Sounds great!
+What hypothetical event would you like me to consider?

 ## Conversation

 **ASSISTANT**: Sounds great!
 What hypothetical event would you like me to consider?
 **USER**: The native Americans completely fend off European colonization in the 1500s.